-Our expectation is that every student aims to obtain at least 95% attendance.
+Our expectation is that every student has any ‘avoidable absences’ this normally would mean an attendance rate of at least 95% attendance.
 Students with 90% or below are classified by the Government as a ‘persistent absentee’.
 Parents take the risk of being issued with a Fixed Penalty Notice from City of York Council for poor attendance.

 We ask that all parents/guardians support their child and the school by:

 - Sending their child to school every day unless they are too ill to attend.

 - Ensuring their child arrives at school before 8:45am, fully prepared and equipped for school.

 - Avoid medical appointments in school time, but if an appointment is unavoidable the student should attend school prior to the appointment (if possible) and be brought back to school after their appointment.